Politics, Philosophy, Language and Communication Studies

 The University of East Anglia offers a range of Scholarships; please click the link for eligibility, details of how to apply and closing dates.

 You’ll be required to travel into the centre of Norwich for some of your modules.
-You will be required to travel within Norfolk to report on news stories on a regular basis, and some limited travel outside of the county may be required.
+You’ll be required to travel within Norfolk to report on news stories on a regular basis, and some limited travel outside of the county may be required.
 Some additional study trips or visits may require a student contribution.
-Technical equipment will be provided although it is beneficial for students to have access to a modern smart phone.
-It is recommended that you obtain your own pair of over-the-ear plug in audio headphones (3.5mm jack connector) and a 16GB SD card for recording and storing footage.
+Technical equipment will be provided although it’s beneficial for students to have access to a modern smart phone.

 Please see Additional Course Fees for details of other course-related costs.